 ICC for IBM/Apple Computers (ICC stands for "Ideas for Communication and Control")

 There are websites out there containing LEGO building instructions for sets.
-Sadly not for the sets I wanted but great anyway if you want some freestyle creation ideas.
+Great for getting freestyle creation ideas.

 Here is one of my custom builds that I am working on.
 A single octave keyboard transmits keystrokes by multiplexing the signals through the LEGO controller and the TC Lego program plays the appropriate notes on the Apple II computer.
 You can see from the photos that not everything has to be a LEGO part.
 If you can't get the right parts then you can usually substitute by using alternate products.